Frequently Asked Questions

 1. How does your TruCup work?

 Your Vagina needs a healthy companion that will be true to you and your body.
 A TruCup will gently find its place, surrounded by your vaginal membrane IF WORN CORRECTLY.
-Your TruCup and a tampon have the same fundamental feature of insertion, but unlike a tampon, a TruCup only collects not absorbs.
+Your TruCup and a tampon have the same fundamental feature of insertion, but unlike a tampon, a TruCup doesn’t absorb but only collects the blood.
 Your tru-companion will move with you throughout the day as your body gets accustomed to the TruCup’s silicone-soft presence.

 2. How do I wear TruCup?

-Wearing your TruCup will take some practice.
+It is extremely easy to insert your TruCup, albeit with a little practice.
 Every new activity as a beginner has a learning curve to it, just like riding a bike.
-Throw away all the inhibitions, myths and fears from your mind and try it out yourself.
-The baseline for every woman is to know her vagina.
-And once you are familiar with your territory, wearing the TruCup will be an easy exercise.
+Throw away all the inhibitions, myths, and fears from your mind and try it out yourself.
+Using the TruCup will help you understand your body and your vagina better.
+And once you are familiar with your ‘territory’, wearing the TruCup will be an easy exercise.

 TIP: As a beginner, try using it in the shower to ensure it slides in smoothly.